AxisCommunications/acap-native-sdk-examples/container-example/README.md

  *Copyright (C) 2020, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# An example of how to use containers in a native ACAP4 application
+# An example of how to use containers in a native ACAP application

 ## Overview